Interaction-enhanced quantum to classical transport crossover temperature in a Luttinger liquid: Introduction

 \section{Introduction}

 An infamous property of strongly correlated electron systems---from cuprate and heavy-fermion superconductors to twisted bilayer graphene---is robust $T$-linear electrical resistivity over unusually wide temperature ranges \cite{Carlson2008, RevModPhys.92.031001, Cao2020, RevModPhys.94.041002}.
-There are (at least) two features to distinguish here: the first is the $T$-linear exponent; the second is the multiple orders of magnitude in temperature over which this exponent persists without apparent change. (``Robust" refers to the appearance of this behavior in a variety of disparate materials, seemingly ruling out an explanation that invokes fine-tuning.)
-Linear behavior at low temperatures can occur in non-Fermi liquids \cite{Varma1989, RevModPhys.94.035004, 2024PhRvL.132w6501B}---although there can be more conventional instances, e.g., in doped semiconductors \cite{PhysRevB.106.155427} or dilute metals \cite{Hwang2019} over limited temperature ranges---and may reflect a ``universal" Planckian scattering rate $\tau^{-1} \propto k_B T/\hbar$ \cite{Zaanen2019, RevModPhys.94.041002}.
+States that exhibit this behavior are called strange metals.
+There are two features to distinguish here about strange metals: the first is the $T$-linear exponent; the second is the multiple orders of magnitude in temperature over which this exponent persists without apparent change.
+It is also noteworthy that this behavior occurs in a variety of disparate materials, seemingly ruling out an explanation that invokes fine-tuning.
+Linear in $T$ resistivity can occur at low temperatures in non-Fermi liquids \cite{Varma1989, RevModPhys.94.035004, 2024PhRvL.132w6501B}---although there can be more conventional instances, e.g., in doped semiconductors \cite{PhysRevB.106.155427} or dilute metals \cite{Hwang2019} over limited temperature ranges---and may reflect a ``universal" Planckian scattering rate $\tau^{-1} \propto k_B T/\hbar$ \cite{sachdev2011book, Zaanen2019, RevModPhys.94.041002}.
 This Planckian timescale represents a possible bound on dissipation in quantum systems.

-In this paper, we are {\it not} interested in the $T$-linear exponent.
-Rather, we are interested in the second feature: the persistence of a fixed exponent across a large temperature range.
-This phenomenon is particularly puzzling given that different microscopic dissipation mechanisms are expected to govern transport at different temperatures.
-Electron-phonon scattering provides the canonical example: In conventional metals, it produces $T^5$ electrical resistivity at low temperatures and $T$-linear electrical resistivity at sufficiently high temperatures \cite{Zimanbook}.
-If electron-phonon scattering is also present in strongly correlated electron systems, why does the resistivity slope in the ``classical" high-temperature regime coincide with that at lower temperatures where quantum effects should prevail?
+In this paper, we are interested in the second feature of a strange metal: the persistence of a fixed exponent across a large temperature range.
+This feature is particularly puzzling because different microscopic dissipation mechanisms should govern transport at different temperatures scales.
+Electron-phonon scattering provides the canonical example for this: In conventional 3d metals, it produces $T^5$ electrical resistivity at low temperatures and $T$-linear electrical resistivity at sufficiently high temperatures \cite{Zimanbook}.
+If electron-phonon scattering is also present in strongly correlated electron systems exhibiting robust $T$-linear resistivity, why does the resistivity slope in the ``classical" high-temperature regime coincide with that at lower temperatures where quantum effects should prevail?
+(In this context, ``quantum" and ``classical" refer to whether phonons follow Bose-Einstein or classical Boltzmann statistics.)